Code-Institute-Submissions/the-growth-club/documentation/TESTING.md

    - if *any user* click on the Twitter link - go to Franciska Du Toit's Twitter page
    - if *any user* click on the GitHub link - go to Franciska Du Toit's GitHub page
 4. Floating to top button
-   - if click float to top button, moves the view back up to the top of the page.
+   - if click the float to top button, moves the view back up to the top of the page.
 5. Landing Page
    - if *any user* click on the "View Featured Resources of Month" Button - go to the Featured section at the bottom of the Home page
    - if *any user* click on each Featured Resource card "Visit Resource" button - go to the correct Resource external page